swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Go back to the pull request.
 At the end of the page, select **Merge pull request**.
 Confirm the merge by selecting **Confirm merge**.

 The associated issue will be automatically closed as well.

+You can delete the branch by clicking **Delete branch** to clean up your repository.
+If you ever need to go back to this branch, you can always restore the branch from this menu.

 Congrats!
 You can now iterate on your model while keeping a trace of the improvements made to it.